 Recommended Prerequisites

-- There are no required prerequisites for taking this course; however, it is highly recommended that applicants have at least one to three years of experience in the cybersecurity field and some experience in an industrial setting
+There are no required prerequisites for taking this course; however, it is highly recommended that applicants meet one of the three recommended requirements to be successful in this course.- A minimum of one to three years of experience in the cybersecurity field and some experience in an industrial setting